Heather Cox Richardson

-Heather Cox Richardson is an American historian and professor of history at Boston College, where she teaches courses on the American Civil War, the Reconstruction Era, the American West, and the Plains Indians.
+Heather Cox Richardson (born October 8, 1962) is an American historian who works as a professor of history at Boston College, where she teaches courses on the American Civil War, the Reconstruction Era, the American West, and the Plains Indians.
 She previously taught history at MIT and the University of Massachusetts Amherst.

-Richardson has authored six books on history and politics.
-In 2014, Richardson founded a popular history website, werehistory.org.
-Between 2017 and 2018, she co-hosted the NPR podcast Freak Out and Carry On.
-Most recently, Richardson started publishing "Letters from an American", a nightly newsletter that chronicles current events in the larger context of American history.
-The newsletter accrued tens of thousands of subscribers, making her, as of December 2020, the most successful individual author of a paid publication on Substack.
-Richardson also co-hosts the podcast Now & Then with fellow historian Joanne B. Freeman.
-In February 2022, Richardson interviewed President Joe Biden.
+Richardson has authored seven books on history and politics.
+In 2019, she started publishing Letters from an American, a nightly newsletter that chronicles current events in the larger context of American history.
+Richardson focuses on the health of American democracy.
+As of July 2025, the newsletter had over 2.6 million subscribers, making it one of the most popular Substack publications.

 Early life and education

-Born in 1962 and raised in Maine, Richardson attended Phillips Exeter Academy in Exeter, New Hampshire.
-She received both her B.A. and Ph.D. from Harvard University, where she studied under David Herbert Donald and William Gienapp.
+Born in Chicago in 1962 and raised in Maine, Richardson attended Phillips Exeter Academy in Exeter, New Hampshire.
+She received her AB, MA, and PhD from Harvard University, where she studied under the historians David Herbert Donald and William Gienapp.

-Writing career
+Projects

+As a historian, Richardson advocates studying history to learn how to distill complex situations into something easier to understand.
+She does this through her newsletters, books, and podcasts.

+Newsletter: Letters from an American (2019–present)

+In September 2019, Richardson began writing a daily synopsis of political events associated with the impeachment inquiry into President Donald Trump.
+Originally posting late every evening or in the early hours of the next day on her Facebook page, Richardson pivoted to writing a daily newsletter, entitled Letters from an American.
+The newsletter deals with contemporary events she explains and relates to historical developments, with a focus on the health of American democracy.